 “Many cities that have a high tourist industry will also have passes to allow access to multiple attractions.
-The logic is the same: the pass will look pricey at first, but will actually save you money from not having to purchase individual tickets,” says Duane Alexander, lifestyle blogger, who writes about travelling, writing and studying.
+The logic is the same: the pass will look pricey at first, but will actually save you money from not having to purchase individual tickets,” says Duane Alexander, lifestyle blogger, who writes about traveling, writing, and studying.

 Time when you book your flights

-Different websites may have slightly variable information on this topic, though the general consensus is that booking flights is cheaper during the afternoon.
-There is regular price fluctuation during the day for the majority of airline providers, with early bookings before noon being the most expensive.
-This targets enterprises, who usually book flights for employees during the morning.
+Different websites may have slightly variable information on this topic, though the general consensus is that booking flights cheaper during the afternoon.
+There is a regular price fluctuation during the day for the majority of airline providers, with early bookings before noon being the most expensive.
+These targets enterprises, who usually book flights for employees during the morning.

 Schedule flight bookings into your diary

 “If you schedule when you will book flights in advance, you can follow the advice given by Japanese economists to book flights eight full weeks in advance.
-After that mark, prices will increase, and before that mark you may have other plans and commitments make you change your plans,” says Lawrence Choi, travel writer, who shares stories about travelling among students and writers.
+After that mark, prices will increase, and before that mark, you may have other plans and commitments make you change your plans,” says Lawrence Choi, travel writer, who shares stories about traveling among students and writers.

 Update your insurance regularly